 Tulsa Field Office

-James Stephens of the Arkansas Department of Environmental Quality, Surface Mining and Reclamation Division, has responsibility for SMCRA activities related to active coal mines in the State of Arkansas.
+Murray Balk, Chief of the Surface Mining Section of the Department of Health & Environment, has responsibility for SMCRA activities related to active coal mining in the State of Kansas.

-Wayne Van Buren has responsibility for SMCRA activities related to abandoned coal mines in the state of Arkansas.
+Murray Balk, Chief of the Surface Mining Section of the Department of Health & Environment, has responsibility for SMCRA activities related to abandoned coal mines in the State of Kansas.

 Mid-Continent Regional Office

 They can be reviewed during normal business hours.
 Alternatively, these documents can be requested through the Tulsa Field Office and a copy of the grant file will be made available.
 The copy may be requested in paper or electronic format.

 OUTREACH FOR DEVELOPMENT OF THE OVERSIGHT PERFORMANCE AGREEMENT